TheContrappostoShop/Prometheus-MSLA/STls/README.md

-Folder to store all the STLS files for a standard Prometheus MSLA configuration
+Place store all the STL files for a standard Prometheus MSLA configuration